-This section explains the responsibilities for employers.
-Your employer must ensure workers receive the least amount due to them.
+This section explains employer responsibilities for paying the National Minimum Wage.
+All employers must ensure their workers receive the least amount due to them - according to their age.

-NATIONAL MINIMUM WAGE UK: Although the NMW relates to the Living Wage, the entitlements are not the same.
+NATIONAL MINIMUM WAGE UK: Even though the NMW rates 2022/23 relate to the Living Wage, the entitlements are not the same.

-Employers must pay the current National Minimum Wage to avoid penalization.
+Employers must pay the current National Minimum Wage to avoid getting a penalty.
 Find out exactly who gets the minimum wage or the living wage.

-You can also find out how to deal with disputes at work over National Minimum Wage procedures and payments.
+This guide also explains how to deal with disputes at work over National Minimum Wage procedures and payments.

-In simple terms, the minimum hourly wage that workers should get depends on two overriding factors.
-That being their age and whether they are working as an apprentice.
+In simple terms, the least amount of hourly wage that workers should get depends on two overriding factors.
+That being their age, and whether they are working as an apprentice.

 In the United Kingdom, it is irrelevant how many workers an employer employs.
 They must still pay the correct salary wage to all their workforce.

 Definition of the National Minimum Wage (NMW) and the National Living Wage (NLW)

 The NMW is the absolute least amount of pay per hour that the vast majority of workers have entitlement to.
 Whereas, workers over 23 years of age get the National Living Wage.
 The NLW is significantly higher than the National Minimum Wage in the UK.